MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-feature-pin-reset.md

 ### Reset PIN from Settings

-1. Sign-in to Windows 10 using an alternate credential
+1. Sign-in to Windows 10 using an alternate credential.
-1. Open **Settings**, select **Accounts** > **Sign-in options**
+1. Open **Settings**, select **Accounts** > **Sign-in options**.
-1. Select **PIN (Windows Hello)** > **I forgot my PIN** and follow the instructions
+1. Select **PIN (Windows Hello)** > **I forgot my PIN** and follow the instructions.

 ### Reset PIN above the Lock Screen

 For Azure AD-joined devices:

-1. If the PIN credential provider is not selected, expand the **Sign-in options** link, and select the PIN pad icon
+1. If the PIN credential provider is not selected, expand the **Sign-in options** link, and select the PIN pad icon.
-1. Select **I forgot my PIN** from the PIN credential provider
+1. Select **I forgot my PIN** from the PIN credential provider.
 1. Select an authentication option from the list of presented options.
-This list will be based on the different authentication methods enabled in your tenant (e.g., Password, PIN, Security key)
+This list will be based on the different authentication methods enabled in your tenant (e.g., Password, PIN, Security key).
-1. Follow the instructions provided by the provisioning process
+1. Follow the instructions provided by the provisioning process.
-1. When finished, unlock your desktop using your newly created PIN
+1. When finished, unlock your desktop using your newly created PIN.

 For Hybrid Azure AD-joined devices:

-1. If the PIN credential provider is not selected, expand the **Sign-in options** link, and select the PIN pad icon
+1. If the PIN credential provider is not selected, expand the **Sign-in options** link, and select the PIN pad icon.
-1. Select **I forgot my PIN** from the PIN credential provider
+1. Select **I forgot my PIN** from the PIN credential provider.
-1. Enter your password and press enter
+1. Enter your password and press enter.
-1. Follow the instructions provided by the provisioning process
+1. Follow the instructions provided by the provisioning process.
-1. When finished, unlock your desktop using your newly created PIN
+1. When finished, unlock your desktop using your newly created PIN.

 > [!NOTE]
 > Key trust on hybrid Azure AD-joined devices does not support destructive PIN reset from above the Lock Screen.
 This is due to the sync delay between when a user provisions their Windows Hello for Business credential and being able to use it for sign-in.
 For this deployment model, you must deploy non-destructive PIN reset for above lock PIN reset to work.